Typeface: Serifs

 Typefaces can be divided into two main categories: serif and sans serif.
 Serifs comprise the small features at the end of strokes within letters.
 The printing industry refers to typeface without serifs as sans serif (from French sans, meaning without), or as grotesque (or, in German, grotesk).

 Great variety exists among both serif and sans serif typefaces.
 Both groups contain faces designed for setting large amounts of body text, and others intended primarily as decorative.
 The presence or absence of serifs represents only one of many factors to consider when choosing a typeface.

 Typefaces with serifs are often considered easier to read in long passages than those without.
 Studies on the matter are ambiguous, suggesting that most of this effect is due to the greater familiarity of serif typefaces.
 As a general rule, printed works such as newspapers and books almost always use serif typefaces, at least for the text body.
-Web sites do not have to specify a font and can simply respect the browser settings of the user.
+Websites do not have to specify a font and can simply respect the browser settings of the user.
 But of those web sites that do specify a font, most use modern sans serif fonts, because it is commonly believed that, in contrast to the case for printed material, sans serif fonts are easier than serif fonts to read on the low-resolution computer screen.

 Proportion

-A proportional typeface contains glyphs of varying widths, while a monospaced (non-proportional or fixed-width) typeface uses a single standard width for all glyphs in the font.
+A proportional typeface, also called variable-width typeface, contains glyphs of varying widths, while a monospaced (non-proportional or fixed-width) typeface uses a single standard width for all glyphs in the font.
 Duospaced fonts are similar to monospaced fonts, but characters can also be two character widths instead of a single character width.

 Many people generally find proportional typefaces nicer-looking and easier to read, and thus they appear more commonly in professionally published printed material.
 For the same reason, GUI computer applications (such as word processors and web browsers) typically use proportional fonts.
-However, many proportional fonts contain fixed-width (tabular) figures so that columns of numbers stay aligned.
+However, many proportional fonts contain fixed-width (tabular) numerals so that columns of numbers stay aligned.

 Monospaced typefaces function better for some purposes because their glyphs line up in neat, regular columns.
 No glyph is given any more weight than another.
-Most manually operated typewriters use monospaced fonts.
+Most manually operated typewriters use monospaced fonts, and a typeface that looks like it was typewritten is sometimes referred to as a typescript.
 So do text-only computer displays and third- and fourth-generation game console graphics processors, which treat the screen as a uniform grid of character cells.
 Most computer programs which have a text-based interface (terminal emulators, for example) use only monospaced fonts (or add additional spacing to proportional fonts to fit them in monospaced cells) in their configuration.
 Monospaced fonts are commonly used by computer programmers for displaying and editing source code so that certain characters (for example parentheses used to group arithmetic expressions) are easy to see.